wadeallen/christy_site/sell/index.md

 To make the most of your prepatory projects, it pays to keep three types in mind:

-1. The Basics
+1. **The Basics**
     The basics are the things that buyers expect when they purchase a home.
 This includes a roof that doesn't leak, functioning gutters and downspouts, a dry basement, a good furnace, solid floors, walls that are in good repair, retaining walls that work and all of the other common-sense items that you expect to find in a home.

 	In upscale properties, this includes air conditioning, a certain number of bedrooms, bathrooms and garages, and any other amenities that are common to the neighborhood.

 	Adding these items to a lacking home doesn't add value, it only brings the property up to standard level.
 Homes are compared to other homes in the area.
 Money spent on these items is unlikely to be recovered, but will aid the home selling for a price comparable to other homes in the area.

-2. Curb Appeal
+2. **Curb Appeal**
-	Project that add to curb appeal will go a long way with buyers.
+	Projects that add to curb appeal will go a long way with buyers.
 While these projects may not add a considerable amount of monetary value, they will improve the chances for a quick sell.
 Curb appeal items include a nice green lawn, attractive landscaping, fresh paint (inside and out), new carpet and new appliances.
-Simple tasks such as baking an apple pie just before the arrival of a prospective buyer is an easy way to create a warm, inviting atmosphere.
+Simple tasks such as baking cookies just before the arrival of a prospective buyer is an easy way to create a warm, inviting atmosphere.

-3. Projects that Add Value
+3. **Projects that Add Value**
 	Projects that offer the most bang for the buck include new siding, kitchen remodeling, bathroom remodeling, new windows, decks and the addition of living space.
 The National Association of Realtors cites siding, kitchens and windows as some of the most beneficial projects, often recouping 80% or more of their costs during resale.

 >If you plan to live in your home for many years to come, add amenities that you want regardless of their impact on resale.
 But when it's time to sell, do the basics to get the property up to par for the neighborhood and add some curb appeal, but don't bother undertaking an extensive array of projects strictly in an effort to increase the value of the property.
 Even with the projects that are known to add value, the chances are good that you will spend far more money than you will get back in return. -- *Lisa Smith with investopedia*